real-links/vedette/README.md

     throw new Error('These are not the droids you are looking for, move along');
     callback();
   } catch (err) {
+    // Capture the exception
     ved.captureException(err);
-    await Sentry.flush(2000);
+    // Push the exception to Sentry before Lambda finishes await Sentry.flush(2000);
+    // Trigger the callback
     callback(err);
   }
 };